 Since the Bravo power station will aid in the delivery of additional electricity supply, this proposed Bravo Integration Project is necessary to integrate and connect Bravo into the existing Eskom electricity network.
-The proposed construction of the proposed Duvha - Minerva and Apollo - Kendal loop-in lines into the Bravo power station, will ensure that additional electricity is provided to the Apollo and Minerva substations.
-These substations provide electricity to the Centurion and Johannesburg areas, respectively.
+The need for the proposed construction of Zeus by-pass lines, to form the Sol-Camden 400 kV powerlines was identified due to a current frequent shortage of electricity in the areas of Kriel, Delmas and Secunda.
+This proposed project will ensure that sufficient electricity resources are provided to these areas.